GeorgiosGoulos/GMCF-Bridge/README.md

 To execute the program simply run the run.sh file.

 This program requires C++11 and an MPI implementation.
-This program was tested with Open MPI 1.8.6.
+This program was developed using Open MPI 1.8.6 and tested using MPICH 3.1.3.
+Therefore, the use of MPICH is recommended.